unicode-org/icu/docs/userguide/transforms/general/rules.md

     upper and lower case character.
 This procedure is done in the following ICU
     transforms:

-1. Latin-Hangul
+    a.
+Latin-Hangul

-2. Latin-Greek
+    b.
+Latin-Greek

-3. Latin-Cyrillic
+    c.
+Latin-Cyrillic

-4. Latin-Devanagari
+    d.
+Latin-Devanagari

-5. Latin-Gujarati
+    e.
+Latin-Gujarati

-6.  etc
+    f.  etc

-1.  **Punctuation. **When executing script conversions, remember that scripts have different punctuation conventions.
+2.  **Punctuation. **When executing script conversions, remember that scripts have different punctuation conventions.
 For example, in the Greek language, the ";" means a question mark.
 Generally, these punctuation marks also should be converted when transliterating scripts.

-2.  **Normalization **Always design transform rules so that they work no matter whether the source is normalized or not.
+3.  **Normalization **Always design transform rules so that they work no matter whether the source is normalized or not.
 (This is also true for the target, in the case of backwards rules.)
 Generally, the best way to do this is to have :: NFD (NFC); as the first line of the rules, and :: NFC (NFD); as the